Richard Corben: Personal life

 Corben's wife is named Madonna "Dona" (née Marchant).
-He was the special-effects/animation technician for her prize-winning film entry Siegfried Saves Metropolis in a contest sponsored by Famous Monsters of Filmland magazine in 1964 (see issues #34 and 35).
-They married soon afterwards in 1965.
+Corben was the special-effects/animation technician for her prize-winning film entry Siegfried Saves Metropolis in a contest sponsored by Famous Monsters of Filmland magazine in 1964 (see issues #34 and 35).
+They married soon afterward in 1965.
+They had a daughter, Beth, who is a watercolor painter and often colored her father's comics.

 Corben died on December 2, 2020, following heart surgery.
 He was 80 years old.

 Awards

 Corben's work in comics and animation has won him recognition, including the Shazam Award for Outstanding New Talent in 1971, and a Shazam Award for Superior Achievement by an Individual in 1973.
 Corben won a 1973 Goethe Award for "Favorite Fan Artist".
 He also received a CINE Golden Eagle and President of Japan Cultural Society trophy in 1968 for his short film Neverwhere.

 While working for the Warren anthologies, he received numerous Warren Awards: 1973 Best Artist/Writer and Special Award for "Excellence", 1976 Best Art for "Within You, Without You" (Eerie #77) and Best Cover (also for Eerie #77), and 1978 Best Cover Artist.

 In 2009 Corben won the "Best Finite Series/Limited Series" Eisner Award for Hellboy: The Crooked Man and in 2011 he won the "Best Single Issue (or One-Shot)" Eisner Award, for Hellboy: Double Feature of Evil.
 Finally, in 2012 he was elected to the Will Eisner Award Hall of Fame.

 In 2015, Corben was inducted into the Ghastly Awards Hall of Fame.
 His previous Ghastly Awards include Best Artist in 2013 and Best One-shot Comics for his Dark Horse Poe adaptations...
 Edgar Allan Poe's The Conqueror Worm in 2012, Edgar Allan Poe: The Raven & The Red Death (2013) and Edgar Allan Poe's Morella and the Murders in the Rue Morgue in 2014.

 In January 2018 he won the prestigious Grand Prix at Angoulême and presidency of the 2019 festival.
 Beginning concurrently with the 2019 festival in January, a 250-piece collection of his original artworks was put on display at the Musée d'Angoulême, the exhibit ending March 10, 2019.